imsway/Virtual_Instruments/README.md

 - Understanding and fixing errors in Recorder function
 - Implementation of Developer vision of UI/UX through code enhancements
 - Understanding Implementation of Web Audio API and assisting by fixing errors

+### This is a Submission by Swayambhuba Padhi for CSOC Week 1 Assignment.